Spirik/GEM/README.md

 #include "config/enable-adafruit-gfx.h"
 ```

-More configuration options may be be added in the future.
+More configuration options may be added in the future.

 > Keep in mind that contents of the `config.h` file most likely will be reset to its default state after installing library update.